 - The number of reactions, comments and shares per post from Pages and Groups dedicated to climate misinformation increased 76.7% since the start of the year.

 - 113 climate misinformation adverts on Facebook's Ad Library between January and October 2021.
 78% of the estimated spend on those adverts came from 7 Pages that were already flagged one year ago in a previous report.
 Facebook is yet to act.

 This is backed up by a 40-page report by Stop Funding Heat published May 2021, a synthesis study which, for the first time, pulled together all the available evidence on the extent of climate denial on the platform, finding that Facebook is talking the talk but not walking the walk.

 The Solutions Are Simple, But Facebook is Dragging its Heels

-We are asking Facebook to stop telling us how much they care about climate misinformation, and starting showing us, with the following actions:
+We are asking Facebook to show us, not tell us how much they care about climate misinformation with the following actions.

 1. Adopt and publicise a definition of climate misinformation that follows the latest climate communication science.